ebrandi/FDD-book/content/chapters/part1/chapter-04.md

 * Repeat operations using loops (`for`, `while`, `do...while`)
 * Exit loops early (`break`, `continue`)

-These are the **decision-making tools of C**, and they’re essential for writing meaningful programs, from small utilities to operating system kernels.
+These are the **decision-making tools of C**, and they're essential for writing meaningful programs, from small utilities to operating system kernels.

 ### Understanding the `if`, `else`, and `else if`